xzYue/odoo/doc/howtos/website.rst

     * This guide assumes `basic knowledge of Python
       <http://docs.python.org/2/tutorial/>`_
-    * This guide assumes :ref:`an installed Odoo <setup/install>`
+    * This guide assumes :ref:`an installed Modoo <setup/install>`

 Creating a basic module
 =======================

-In Odoo, tasks are performed by creating modules.
+In Modoo, tasks are performed by creating modules.

-Modules customize the behavior of an Odoo installation, either by adding new behaviors or by altering existing ones (including behaviors added by other modules).
+Modules customize the behavior of an Modoo installation, either by adding new behaviors or by altering existing ones (including behaviors added by other modules).

-:ref:`Odoo's scaffolding <reference/cmdline/scaffold>` can setup a basic module to quickly get started, simply invoke:
+:ref:`Modoo's scaffolding <reference/cmdline/scaffold>` can setup a basic module to quickly get started, simply invoke:

 .. code-block:: console

-    $ ./odoo.py scaffold Academy my-modules
+    $ ./modoo.py scaffold Academy my-modules

 This will automatically create a ``my-modules`` *module directory* with an ``academy`` module inside.
 The directory can be an existing module directory